-We will provide you with an orange coloured Change of Module Choice Form as part of your arrival pack.
-This is the form you use to submit any module change requests after arrival.
-Since we have already preregistered you for modules indicated on your initial application form, you now need to ensure that the modules you are currently registered for work a) with regards to your personal requirements, and b) with regards to the DCU timetable.
 Please note: you must be registered for modules in order to attend classes and to receive credits from DCU.
-You can register as A - Attendance only if you do wish but may not attend more than 6 classes or 30ECTS worth of modules.
+You can register as 'A' - Attendance only but may not attend more than 6 classes or 30ECTS worth of modules.
 In other words, these modules are still counted towards your ECTS Credit limit.
+A reminder that the default registration is for 'N' Normal Attendance.